janhavikolte24/BE_project_2023/README.md

 streamlit run app.py

 Also make necessary installations using pip command in the same environment in case of Module Not Found.

+The code is present in master branch of the repository.